Integral representation of martingales motivated by the problem of endogenous completeness in financial economics: A time analytic solution of a parabolic equation

 Moreover, the operators $(A(t))_{t\in [0,1]}$ are \emph{sectorial} with the same constants $M > 0$, $r\in\mathbb{R}$, and $\theta\in \left(0,\frac{\pi}{2}\right)$:

-These results can found, for example, in \citet{Kryl:08}, see Section 13.4 and Exercise 13.5.1.
+These results can be found, for example, in \citet{Kryl:08}, see Section 13.4 and Exercise 13.5.1.

-It will be convenient for us to assume that that the sector $S_{r,\theta}$ defined in~\eqref{eq:26} contains $0$ or, equivalently, that $r<0$.
-This does not restrict any generality as for $s\in \mathbb{R}$ the substitution $u(t,x) \to e^{st}u(t,x)$ in~\eqref{eq:24} corresponds to the shift $A(t) \to A(t) + s$ in the operators $A(t)$.
-Among other benefits, this assumption implies the existence of inverses and fractional powers for the operators $-A(t)$; see Section 2.6 in \cite{Pazy:83} on fractional powers of sectorial operators.
+To insure the existence of fractional powers for the operators $-A(t)$ it is convenient for us to assume that the sector $S_{r,\theta}$ defined in~\eqref{eq:8} contains $0$ or, equivalently, that $r<0$.
+This condition does not restrict any generality as for $s\in \mathbb{R}$ the substitution $u(t,x) \to e^{st}u(t,x)$ in~\eqref{eq:6} corresponds to the shift $A(t) \to A(t) + s$ in the operators $A(t)$.